-Panic Disorder Therapy in Alexandria, VA—Counselors and Coaches
+Panic Disorder Therapy in Alexandria, VA (Franconia)—Therapists and Counselors

 Greg was working diligently at his desk one moment, and the next, his chest was pounding.
 He could not breathe.
 He could not feel his fingers.
 Greg wondered if this was a heart attack or if he was dying.
 After several, awful minutes, the sensations subsided.
 His coworkers called an ambulance, but Greg did not have a heart attack—he had a panic attack.
 Ever since that day, he has worried that he will have another.